 The Upper School at the Capitol School is unique for a number of reasons.
-Following the model of our elementary multi-age clusters, Upper School students are grouped into age-based cohorts generally equivalent to grades 6 and 7, 8 and 9, and then 10 through 12.
+Following the model of our elementary multi-age clusters, Upper School students are grouped into age-based cohorts generally equivalent to grades 6 through 8 and then 9 through 12.
 Thus, each student may move ahead at his or her own pace without a “glass ceiling.”
 Each cohort offers small-group and individualized instruction with specific opportunities for students that guide them toward college and career-readiness.

 The Capitol School is an opportunity, a first big step in a successful career and life for your child.
 At Capitol, students thrive, finding their own capacity for excellence in a caring, individual-focused learning environment.
 Parents have found our curriculum innovative and our faculty responsive to the needs of their children.
 We want what you want -- to see your child grow into a confident and purposeful, engaged and insightful, ambitious and generous adult.

 DR. DANIEL SHANKMAN, MATHEMATICS